TomPace101/nanopore_diffusion/new_notes.md

+_FEATURE_ A job list request.
+The notes below show that there are lots of issues with the approaches I've tried for generating sequences of requests.
+The old way (in src) worked well, but I haven't been able to bring it into the Request paradigm.
+Maybe what it needs is just a way to generate a job list.
+The job list is the abstraction we need.
+Then your templates only need a for loop that goes through that job list.
+That's actually the way it was back then too: the templates had a for loop!
+This means each job needs to be a dictionary, so you've got to have the yaml format, even if you also do CSV for convenience.
+I have some job-list code in the `silicate_md` repo, but for the most part, this needs to borrow from `src/paramgen.py`, with changes and updates as appropriate for the request paradigm.

+**note that some items below have already been resolved**

 _ISSUE_ validation: debug.yaml
 The GeneratedVariationsRequest prevents the validation from being run with doit.
 Appending to the same file means two different requests have the same output file.